Syrah: The names Syrah and Shiraz

-The legend connecting Syrah with the city of Shiraz in Iran may, however, be of French origin.
+The legend connecting Syrah's origins with the city of Shiraz in ancient Iran may, however, be of French origin.
 James Busby wrote in his Journal of a recent visit to the principal vineyards of Spain and France an excerpt from the 1826 book Œnologie Française; "according to the tradition of the neighbourhood, the plant [Scyras] was originally brought from Shiraz in Persia, by one of the hermits of the mountain" called Gaspare de Stérimberg.

-Another legend of the grape variety's origin, based on the name Syrah, is that it was brought from Syracuse by the legions of Roman Emperor Probus sometime after AD 280.
+There is a connection between the name Syrah and the Persian word "سیاه" (pronounced siah or syah, meaning "black").
+It refers to the origin of this grape, which comes from black grapes and shows connection between the city of Shiraz and this grape.
+Another legend of the grape variety's origin, based on the name Syrah, is that it was brought from Syracuse by the legions of Roman Emperor Probus sometime after 280 CE.
 This legend also lacks documentary evidence and is inconsistent with ampelographic findings.

-Another proposed etymology links it with the Proto-Celtic word *serra, "billhook," presumably because the billhook was used in pruning.
+Another proposed etymology links it with the Proto-Celtic word *serra 'billhook', presumably because the billhook was used in pruning.

-The name "Shiraz" has been used primarily in Australia in modern times.
-The name "Scyras" was used to describe the grape in the earliest Australian documents, and "Shiraz" may have come about through the "strinization" of the original word - a process of changing vowels as part of Australian slang - as speculated among others by Jancis Robinson) However, while the names "Shiraz" and "Hermitage" gradually replaced "Scyras" in Australia from the mid-19th century, the spelling "Shiraz" has also been documented in British sources back to at least the 1830s.
+The name "Shiraz" has been used primarily in Australia in modern times, where it has long been established as the most grown dark-skinned variety.
+In Australia, it was also commonly called Hermitage up to the late 1980s, but since that name became a French Protected Designation of Origin, this naming practice caused a problem in some export markets and was dropped.
+The name "Scyras" was used to describe the grape in the earliest Australian documents, and "Shiraz" has been speculated (among others by Jancis Robinson) to have come about through the "strinization" of the original word, a process of changing vowels as part of Australian slang.
+However, while the names "Shiraz" and "Hermitage" gradually replaced "Scyras" in Australia from the mid-19th century, the spelling "Shiraz" has also been documented in British sources back to at least the 1830s.
+So while the name or spelling "Shiraz" may be an effect of the English language on a French name, there is no evidence that it actually originated in Australia, although it was definitely the Australian usage and the Australian wines that made the use of this name popular.